The Vervaat transform of Brownian bridges and Brownian motion: The Vervaat transform of Brownian bridges

 \subsection{Relation with drifting excursion}

-In Bertoin \cite{Bertoin}, he studied a fragmentation process by considering the excursion dragged down by drift $\lambda<0$:
+Bertoin \cite{Bertoin} studied a fragmentation process by considering normalized Brownian excursion dragged down by drift $\lambda<0$:

-Notice that $V(B^{\lambda,br})$ (with $\lambda<0$) also looks similar to this process except that the former always stays above the line $t \rightarrow \lambda t$ while the latter doesn't share this property.
-A natural way to relate these two processes is to see whether conditioned on staying above the dragging line, the Vervaat bridge is absolutely continuous with respect to drifting excursion.
-First we need to justify that the conditioning event has positive probability.
-The next proposition provides a positive answer with an explicit formula. \begin{proposition} $\forall \lambda<0$,
+Note that $V(B^{\lambda,br})$ where $\lambda<0$ looks similar to this process, except that $B^{ex, \lambda \downarrow}$ always stays above the line $t \rightarrow \lambda t$, while Vervaat bridges do not share this property.
+An interesting question is whether conditioned on staying above the dragging line, the Vervaat bridge is absolutely continuous with respect to drifting excursion.
+To this end, we need to justify that the conditioning event has positive probability, as shown in the next proposition. \begin{proposition} Let $\lambda<0$.
+Then

-\end{proposition} \textbf{Proof:} Following from Proposition $15$ of Schweinsberg \cite{Schweinsberg}, fix $x \in [\lambda,0]$ we know the probability of a first passage bridge through level $\lambda$ to stay above the dragging line tying $x$ to $\lambda$:
+\end{proposition} \begin{proof} According to Schweinsberg \cite[Proposition $15$]{Schweinsberg}, fix $x \in [\lambda,0]$, the probability for first passage bridge through $\lambda$ to stay above the dragging line tying $x$ to $\lambda$ is:

 Therefore,